dgmstuart/dgmstuart.github.io-Octopress2/source/_posts/2015-03-27-some-tools-for-faster-blogging-in-octopress.markdown

   local return_code=$?
   if [ $return_code -eq 0 ]; then
-    # Get the name of the file which was just created and open it:
+    # Get the name of the file which was just created:
     post_path=$(grep -o 'source\/_posts\/.*\.markdown' <<< $output)
+    # Stash all other posts (for faster generation)
+    echo "Isolating post..."
+    rake isolate["$post_path"]
     # Open with the cursor at the bottom of the header:
     vim -c 'normal G' $post_path
   fi